tellkiApp/tellki-agent/README.md

 tellkiagent-setup -install -key {KEY} [-tags {tag1,tag2,...} -uuid {AGENT_UUID}]
 ```
 * replace {KEY} with the correct key
-* -tags - allows you to start the agent with the monitors with the tags indicated
+* -tags : Allows the Tellki Agent to auto-start monitoring with the (monitors) tags indicated for faster deployment.
-* -uuid - allows you to recover the agent configuration
+* -uuid : Allows the Tellki Agent to auto-start with a previously configuration, usefully for restore operations.

 **For more information just visit https://tellki.com**